 Besides studying essential economic theories, you’ll also learn to analyze individual markets and assess the impact public policy has on the economy.
 We give you the quantitative reasoning and critical thinking skills you need to examine social and business problems and determine which roles government and the market should play in solving them.

-Our Terry W. Goodwin ’67 Financial Technology Center offers hands-on learning activities that strengthen your knowledge of markets and the economy, from analyzing real-time economic data to developing financial models and running trading simulations.
 Recent economics majors have secured prominent jobs with the Federal Reserve Board, General Electric, Liberty Mutual, Oppenheimer Funds and other industrial and insurance firms.

 Curriculum and Requirements

 BS in Economics Curriculum

 |EC 111||Principles of Microeconomics||3|

 |EC 211||Intermediate Microeconomics||3|